byu-cpe/ecen520_student/lectures/testbenches.md

 In this lecture we will discuss the purpose of testbenches and the general structure of a simple testbench.

 **Reading**
   * Chapter 1 of [System Verilog for Verification](https://lib.byu.edu/search/byu/record/cat.3659047.item.31197227929699?holding=9mng3ggqdhk9ykw0).
 Download this pdf from the library as we will use it later in the semester.
+Note that you have to authenticate to the BYU library, look to the left for "Holdings", click on one of the springer.com E-book links, then click on the springer.com link to take you to the springer.com website for the download.
   * [Stephen Edwards Verilog Slides (48-56)](http://www.cs.columbia.edu/~sedwards/classes/2005/languages-summer/verilog.pdf)
   <!-- * Chapter 27 from Bren'ts new book -->